Brown Mountain Dam: 2 Trails Included

 This hike has 2 different trailheads.

-It begins right off the 2 hwy, literally across the street from the Angeles Crest Fire Station, and is considered the “shortcut” to the falls because it very quickly descends to the canyon floor.
+The trail begins right off the 2 hwy (shown below), literally across the street from the Angeles Crest Fire Station, and is considered the “shortcut” to the falls because it very quickly descends to the canyon floor.

 Brown Mountain Dam Waterfall Hike